Winter Sewer Tips to Avoid Home Damage

 Sewage Cleanup Services by Lamunyon

-Lamunyon Dry Out & Foundation Repair strictly adheres to IICRC S500 guidelines for water/sewage damage restoration, insurance loss assessment & evaluation, categorization of the water, professional drying methods, structural and content considerations, detailed monitoring of the drying progress and final inspection details.
-We also use EPA containment methods, professional disinfecting, as well as the removal and disposal of contaminated carpet, drywall and other items.
+Lamunyon Dry Out & Foundation Repair strictly adheres to IICRC S500 guidelines for water/sewage damage restoration, insurance loss assessment & evaluation, categorization of the water, professional drying methods, structural and content considerations, detailed monitoring of the drying progress, and final inspection details.
+We also use EPA containment methods and professional disinfecting, as well as the removal and disposal of contaminated carpet, drywall, and other items.

 Google Rating